thepurplebubble/protocol/README.md

 - **Message Signing**: Messages are signed with keys to prevent MITM attacks.
 - **Dynamic Server List Sharing**: Ensures no single server is trusted.
 Initial connections to compromised servers can be detected through key signatures.
 - **Login with Private Key**: Users log in using a private key and send messages using the recipient's public key.
 Usernames are used in the UI.
-- **Dual Proxy**: The clients will use separate proxy servers for their TX and RX traffic in case the TX and RX servers are owned by the same person.
-That way their TX and RX traffic cannot be mapped back to the same IP address by a bad actor.
 ### Packet Structure (JSON)
 - **Server List Request Packet**
   ```json